trevorsandy/lpub3d/tools/docs/README.txt

 Features and enhancements
 ------------
+-Fix Crash when pieceinfo is null - this occurs when a file has no FILE meta and is imported as an ldr (versus an MPD) (r626)
+-Fix: Remove silent_alloc - meta-command (r625)
 -Update build assets (r624)
 -Update ldglite hard-coded default directory setting to ldglite1.3.1(r623) -Cleanup 'Copyright' and 'Trademark' unicode (utf8) chars on MSVC2015 build (r622)